thegoodwei/AccessPass/README.md

 VideoPlayer::new() -> Self: This function creates a new instance of the VideoPlayer struct and returns it.
 VideoPlayer::play_video(&self, access_key: Vec<u8>): This function uses the provided access key to decrypt and play the video.
+Usage
+To use the user interface, follow these steps:

+Connect to the Ethereum network using a web3 provider and your Ethereum wallet.
+Deploy the smart contract to the Ethereum network.
+Set the NFT type and royalty fee constants in the smart contract.
+Create a batch of NFTs and add them to the contract's state.
+Use the user interface to buy an NFT.
+Use the user interface to retrieve the access key for the NFT.
+Use the user interface to decrypt and play the video using the If you want to sell the NFT, use the user interface to claim the resale royalties due to you.
+If you want to transfer the NFT to another user, use the user interface to transfer the NFT to the new owner.

+Here is an example of how to use the user interface to buy an NFT and play an encrypted video:

+Connect to the Ethereum network using a web3 provider and your Ethereum wallet.
+Deploy the smart contract to the Ethereum network.
+Set the NFT type and royalty fee constants in the smart contract.
+Create a batch of NFTs and add them to the contract's state.
+Use the user interface to buy an NFT.
+Use the user interface to retrieve the access key for the NFT.
+Use the user interface to decrypt and play the video using the access key.

+License
+Everything is licensed under the MIT license.
+See the LICENSE file for details.